N-Ziermann/tf-js-storage/README.md

 TF-JS-Storage serves as an extension of [tensorflow.js](https://www.tensorflow.org/js/).
 It offers functions for storing tensors in web storage as well as turning them into strings.

-An example of a use case for this extension might be to store a mode to later compare it to a different one or to store the training progress of a model to further improve it at a later point in time.
 An example of a use case for this extension might be to store a model to later compare it to a different one or to store the training progress of a model to further improve it at a later point in time.

 ## Installation

-Method 1: Install the *tfStorage.js* file and import it like this:
 Method 1: Download the *tfStorage.js* file and import it like this:

 ```html